Cheltenham Gold Cup Betting Offers

 Has a woman ever won the Cheltenham Gold Cup?

-Has any horse won the Gold Cup twice?
+Has any horse won the Gold Cup three times?